 The Company has not paid a fee to any third party to identify or assist in identifying or evaluating potential nominees.
-Other than Mr. Ward, each nominee for election as a director is standing for reelection.
-A well known Chicago executive, Mr. Ward was recommended for membership on our Board after he was interviewed by representatives from our Nominating and Governance Committee.
-Mr. Ward was referred to our Nominating and Governance Committee by a non-management director.
+Each nominee for election as a director is standing for reelection.

 For a stockholder to submit a candidate for consideration by the Nominating and Governance Committee, a stockholder must notify the Company's Secretary.
 In addition, the Bylaws permit stockholders to nominate directors at a stockholder meeting.
 If a stockholder desires to nominate persons for election as directors at the next Annual Meeting of Stockholders, written notice of such stockholder's intent to make such a nomination must be given and received by the Secretary of the Company at 3050 Highland Parkway, Suite 100, Downers Grove, IL 60515, either by personal delivery or by United States mail within the time period set forth below under "Stockholder Proposals."
 Each notice must describe the nomination in sufficient detail for the nomination to be summarized on the agenda for the meeting and must set forth: (i) the name and address, as it appears on the books of the Company, of the stockholder making the nomination, (ii) a representation that the stockholder is a holder of record of stock in the Company entitled to vote at the annual meeting of stockholders and intends to appear in person or by proxy at the meeting to present the nomination, (iii) a statement of the class and number of shares beneficially owned by the stockholder, (iv) the name and address of any person to be nominated, (v) a description of all arrangements or understandings between the stockholder and each nominee and any other person or persons (naming such person or persons) pursuant to which the nomination or nominations are to be made by the stockholder, (vi) such other information regarding such nominee proposed by such stockholder as would be required to be included in a proxy statement filed pursuant to the proxy rules of the Securities and Exchange Commission (the "Commission"), and (vii) the consent of such nominee to serve as a director of the Company if elected.
 The presiding officer of the annual meeting of stockholders will, if the facts warrant, refuse to acknowledge a nomination not made in compliance with the foregoing proce